sebastiansandqvist/s-valid/README.md

 ## Simple string and number validator
 #### For common tests (credit cards, urls, email addresses, ...)
-s-valid is a dependency-free string and number validator for Node & iojs with complete test coverage (`npm test`).
+* **Dependency-free**
+* **Tested on node & iojs**
+* **Complete test coverage (`npm test`).**

 *s-valid performs a type check before any other validation occurs.* String methods will only work on strings and number methods will only work on numbers.

 The purpose of this module is to simplify validation that requires regular expressions or multiple steps.
 It will not include anything that is already simple to calculate and reason about, such as string length.
+Expect frequent breaking changes before 1.0.0.

 [is.js](https://github.com/arasatasaygin/is.js) provided some of the regular expressions used behind-the-scenes, however the following improvements have been made to them: